Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 **Refresh the workspace in the UI and there it is, your new repository!**

 Notes:
-* The steps above are completely automatable through your favorite CI/CD pipeline automation tool
+* The steps above are completely automatable through your favorite CI/CD pipeline automation tool.
 * There is no interaction with a (platform team) Git repository.
 * The process, unfortunately, still requires a restart of the system.
 This is unavoidable.
-The daemon terminates, then restarts, and it might cause a short interuption.
+The daemon terminates, then restarts, and it might cause a short interruption.
 Note that this will also happen if you add a respository "manually".
 * If you want to make changes to an existing repository (no user code changes but server setting changes), you only have to do the first step (and _edit_ instead of _add_).

 #### How to prevent conflicts

-With many of your team members adding new Dagster repositories through an automated CI/CD pipeline, you might face the situation that 2 people try to add a new respository at around the same time.
-When this happens, you run into the fact that the `dagster-user-deployments-values-yaml` ConfigMap cannot be uploaded in the first step because Kubernetes demands that you provide the latest applied configuration when doing an update.
+With many of your team members adding new Dagster repositories through an automated CI/CD pipeline, you might face the situation that 2 people are adding a new respository at around the same time.
+When this happens, the algoritm runs into the fact that the `dagster-user-deployments-values-yaml` ConfigMap cannot be uploaded in the first step because Kubernetes demands that you provide the latest applied configuration when doing an update.
 If it doesn't match, the upload fails.
-This is perfect, we do not want to overwrite the changes of the conflicting flow that beat us by a few seconds.
-You can optionally build in a retry that starts over with pulling the ConfigMap again.
+This is perfect, we do not want to overwrite the changes of the conflicting flow.
+You can optionally build in a retry-mechanism that starts over with pulling the ConfigMap again.

 #### How to deploy from scratch